Range Safety Brief will be issued on the 1000-yard line at 0800.

 GENERAL INFORMATION

 Please present your current QSC membership card upon sign in.
-Prior to entering the range, all guests must check in at the QSC Clubhouse and pay guest fee, sign waivers and present guest pass to a range RSO prior to shooting.
+All guests must check in at the QSC Clubhouse and pay guest fee, sign waivers and present a guest pass to a range RSO prior to shooting.

-Drawing from holster is permitted at the discretion of the RSOs on the Ironman range.
+• If the firing line is forward of the shooting house - Drawing from holster is permitted at the discretion of the RSOs.
 If the range is crowded, the RSOs may restrict all drawing from the holster until the range is less crowded.

 • Range Goes Hot: 0900 or after confirmation the EMT is on site